 They are deadly dangerous beasts who are nothing like their docile cousins, the Sasquatch aka Big Foot.
-They are a comparable size to Sasquatches weighing in at approximately 600-800 pounds and reaching heights of 8-9 feet tall.
-Where as Big Foot has brown to black fur, the Yeti has bright snow white fur which can make it deceptively blend in with any winter environment.
-For this reason it’s advised to cease all winter activities that take you into remote wooded areas or open fields.
+They are comparable in size to Sasquatches weighing in at approximately 600-800 pounds and reaching heights of 8-9 feet tall.
+Whereas Big Foot has brown to black fur, the Yeti has bright snow white fur which can make it deceptively blend in with any winter environment.
+For this reason, it’s advised to cease all winter activities that take you into remote wooded areas or open fields.
 Even a frozen lake or pond isn’t safe as they often use thin ice as traps.

 When at the Arctic Circle in the summer they prey on a variety of Arctic animals including arctic wolves and caribou.
 They will also wade into cold water to hunt for various water animals whether it be fresh water or the sea.
 The only beast it won’t take on is a polar bear.
 Both beasts have a respect for each other and will only attack over a territory dispute.
 Once the Yeti begins his trek south in the autumn, he yearns for human flesh.
 The Yeti actively hunts humans in remote snow ridden regions although it will go anywhere within the cloak of a blinding blizzard.
 Even a city might not be safe in this case.